tldr-pages/tldr/pages/linux/flameshot.md

 `flameshot gui --raw`

-- Create a screenshot and copy it to a clipboard:
+- Create a screenshot and copy it to the clipboard:

 `flameshot gui --clipboard`